-DCA solicited pre-applications from eligible local governments to inform the Action Plan.
-Submission of preapplications were not mandatory.
-A local government that did not submit a pre-application can apply for CDBG-DR and/or CDBG-MIT funding.
-Further, if a local government submitted certain activities during the pre-application process, the local government may choose to submit these same activities for consideration of funding or they can choose a new activity to submit.
+DCA solicited Pre-Applications pre-applications from eligible local governments to inform the Action Plan.
+Submission of pre-applications were not mandatory.
+A local government that did not submit a pre-application can apply for CDBG-MIT funding.
+Further, if a local government submitted projects during the pre-application process, the local government may choose to submit these projects for consideration of funding or they can choose a new project to submit.
 However, local governments must submit a full application to be considered for funding.
 Pre-applications were not scored.